Nitya-Somani/Namaste-ReactAndTailwind/README.md

 📜 Click on restaurant cards to embark on a culinary adventure.
 Explore mouthwatering menus offered by restaurants.

+### 7. Lazy Loading 🚀

+🚀 We've implemented lazy loading to optimize app performance and loading times, ensuring a smooth experience for our users.

 ## 🚀 Getting Started

 Ready to embark on your culinary adventure with TastyFood?
 Here's how to get started: